Ottawa intervenes to get 13-year-old Dio Gama to Little League World Series

 The temporary permit is the result of an intervention by Immigration Minister Ahmed Hussen on humanitarian and compassionate grounds.
 A senior Immigration official says the $200 application fee for the permit will also be waived.

+“I think all along Dio was a leader on the team and I think they missed him,” he said.

+“They missed his leadership and just having a fun, relaxed atmosphere around training.
+I mean, the kids have been together since June, so to lose a teammate with kids – they probably don’t understand – it’s just, he couldn’t play.
+So to get him back down there with his teammates is huge for team Canada.”

-Gama was instrumental in his team making it to the Little League World Series, head coach Mike Marino said Wednesday, calling him one of the team’s strongest batters and a role model for his teammates.
+Whalley Major Allstars head coach Mike Marino echoed Burke’s sentiments earlier Wednesday, saying Gama was instrumental in his club making it to the Little League World Series and calling him one of the team’s strongest batters and a role model for his teammates.

 “As a player, we think he’ll probably be one of the best hitters at the tournament,” he said.
 “He’s a great kid, he’s a kind kid.
 All the boys on the team look up to him.”

 Gama was born in the U.S. to Mexican parents and has lived in Canada for three years.
-But the family’s immigration case is complicated in part by a drug-related charge and guilty plea by Dio’s father, Noe, that led to his deportation from the U.S. in 1997 and a 60-month prison term in Mexico.
+But the family’s immigration case is complicated in part by a drug-related charge and guilty plea by his father that led to his deportation from the U.S. in 1997 and a 60-month prison term in Mexico.

-Earlier this week, Whalley Little League president Gavin Burke told The Canadian Press the team didn’t expect their teammate would be able to travel to Williamsport, Penn.

-“I think they’d love to see Dio back with them,” Burke said at the time.

 On Tuesday, an official in Hussen’s office refused to comment on any specific immigration cases within the department, but did say that the office was aware of Gama’s situation and that it was under review.